 After a solidly wonderful snow at the beginning on November, runners are already pinging each other to determine day-to-day trail conditions in Truckee and beyond.
 Figuring out how to still get your runs in, particularly if you prefer it not be on pavement, becomes an art in balancing word-of-mouth reports, DPMR updates, and timing needed to go a little further for dirt.

-Many of us view it as the off-season and adopt a winter activity to take the place (mostly) of running — cross country, backcountry, downhill — while others try to stay close to running with snowshoeing, spikes, and dreadmills.
+Many of us view it as the off-season and adopt a winter activity to take the place (mostly) of running — cross country, backcountry, downhill — while others try to balance it and stay close to running with snowshoeing, spikes, and dreadmill time.

 So as you approach snowy or icy days and still want to get a running-type outing in, consider using the following progression to assess your options for each winter outing:

 Living the dream — running on dirt in the winter!
 It’s glorious, especially after a few weeks trudging through snow and ice.
 For those in the North Tahoe area, you’ll likely need to do a little driving to find it (please carpool, if possible).
 Here are some of the more popular areas and trails for winter dirt surfing:

 - Tahoe Pyramid Trail – the stretch between Hirschdale and Verdi is close by, and tends to be run-able for a decent amount of the winter – particularly the stretch East of Farad.

 - Reno/Peavine – there is usually snow up high, and sometimes a lot (plus, wind that will cut you in half), but if you stay on the lower trails you can often find great dirt.
 Check out south-facing River Bend up to Sandy Hill, the Halo Trail, or Keystone Canyon and the surrounding non-motorized trails.